stefanoobonetto/CorviDetector/training_code/README.md

         |--0_real
         |--1_fake
 ```
 There should be two folders, one for training and one for validation.
-There folders should contain the subfolders present in the zip file.
+These folders should contain the subfolders present in the zip file.
 Each subfolders should have two subfolders each one with fake images (1_fake) and one with real images (0_real).
 If the pytorch version used is >1.12.0 no folder should be left empty, otherwise the code would not run.

 ## Code